apex-enterprise-patterns/apex-enterprise-patterns.github.io/docs/fflib-apex-mocks/2015-03-22-unit-testing-with-apex-enterprise-patterns-and-apexmocks-part-1.md

 Well those of you familiar with [Apex Enterprise Patterns](https://github.com/financialforcedev/fflib-apex-common/blob/master/README.md#application-enterprise-patterns-on-forcecom) will know its big on separation of concerns.
 Thus aspects such as querying the database and updating it are encapsulated away in so called Selectors and the Unit Of Work.
 Just prior to Dreamforce 2014, the patterns introduced the [**Application class**](http://andyinthecloud.com/2014/08/26/preview-of-advanced-apex-enterprise-patterns-session/), this provides a single application wide means to access the **Service** , **Domain** , **Selector** and **Unit Of Work** implementations&nbsp;as apposed to directly instantiating&nbsp;them.

-If you've been reading my book, you'll know that this also provides access to new Object Orientated Programming possibilities, such as polymorphism between the Service layer and Domain layer, allowing for a functional frameworks and greater reuse to be constructed within the code base.

 In this two part blog series, we are focusing on the role of the **Application** class and its **setMock** methods.
 These methods, modelled after the platforms **Test.setMock** method (for mocking HTTP comms), provide a means to mock the core architectural layers of an application which is based on the Apex Enterprise Patterns.
 By allowing mocking in these areas, we can see that we can write unit tests that focus only on the behaviour of the controller, service or domain class we&nbsp;are testing.

 ![Unit Testing]({{ site.baseurl }}/assets/images/unit-testing.png)

 **Preparing your Service, Domain and Selector classes for mocking**

-As described in my [Dreamforce 2014 presentation](http://dreamforce.vidyard.com/watch/7QtP2628KmtXfmiwI-7B1w%20), [Apex Interfaces](https://www.salesforce.com/us/developer/docs/apexcode/Content/apex_classes_interfaces.htm) are key to implementing mocking.
+[Apex Interfaces](https://www.salesforce.com/us/developer/docs/apexcode/Content/apex_classes_interfaces.htm) are key to implementing mocking.
 You must define these in order to allow the mocking framework to substitute dynamically different implementations.
 The patterns library also provides base interfaces that reflect the base class methods for the Selector and Domain layers.
 The [sample application contains a full example of these interfaces](https://github.com/financialforcedev/fflib-apex-common-samplecode) and how they are applied.

 ```java